vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 ## Basic structure

-1. Create an empty html file in the desired directory, note `filename must match the tag name of your component in lowercase with at least one hyphen`.
+1. Create an empty HTML file in the desired directory, note `filename must match the tag name of your component in lowercase with at least one hyphen`.

 ```
 custom/custom-element/custom-element.html